 Pensacola Housing will not make any housing assistance payments to the owner until the HAP contract has been fully executed.
-When a HAP contract is ready for signature, Pensacola Housing will contact send the owner both by phone call and by mailwritten notification to inform the owner that the contract is ready.
+When a HAP contract is ready for signature, Pensacola Housing will send the owner written notification that the contract is ready.

 HUD guidelines stipulate that Pensacola Housing and the owner must execute the HAP contract no later than 60 calendar days from the start date of the lease and HAP contract.
-Any HAP contract not executed within the 60-day period is void, and.
-If an owner doesn't appear at the Pensacola Housing office to sign the HAP contract, bringing with them their fully executed lease, within 60 days of the lease/HAP contract start date, Pensacola Housing will void the contract and contact the participant family to provide them with a new RTA. nNo HAP payments will be made to the owner.
+Any HAP contract not executed within the 60-day period is void, and no HAP payments will be made to the owner.